German AfD taps into young voters' fears, disillusionment – DW – 09/25/2024

 All experts agree that TikTok and similar platforms are having a formative influence on young people's political attitudes and voting behavior because social media is their most important source of information.

 What can help?
-Philipp Sälhoff of the Berlin think tank Polisphere tokd DW: "Education.
+Philipp Sälhoff of the Berlin think tank Polisphere told DW: "Education.
 Media education and media literacy are a huge issue.
-It has to be in schools, it has to be in the curriculum."
+It has to be in schools.
+It has to be in the curriculum."

 This article was originally written in German.